New moms take note: This is the shit you actually need

 A soothing herbal ointment that promotes healing.
 Safe for ingestion by the baby, does not need to be removed before feeding or pumping.
 Can double as diaper rash cream.

-So super tacky but better than a Boppy because it supports your back instead of promoting you to hunch over.
+Yes it's tacky but this pillow is better than a Boppy because it supports your back instead of promoting you to hunch over.
+Plus it's cheaper and will continue to serve a function after baby has outgrown breastfeeding.

 So you can pretend the reason you're at home in your jammies all day is because you're a lady of leisure.